Bill of Rights Bill: Clause 2 - Convention rights

 Clause 2 of the Bill retains the same set of Convention rights which are currently provided for by the HRA.
-However, some of the subsequent clauses in the Bill would allow for narrower readings of these rights and greater departure from the case law of the ECtHR.
+However, some of the subsequent clauses in the Bill would allow for narrower readings of these rights and greater departure from the case law of the ECHR.
 So, while the same rights would operate in the UK as under the current regime, there may be a practical difference in how they are applied.

 Clause 3 - Interpretation of Convention rights

 Clause 3 provides that the Supreme Court is the 'ultimate judicial authority on questions arising under domestic law in connection with the Convention rights'.
 It also replaces section 2 HRA 1998 - which requires domestic courts to take account of Strasbourg case law.
 Instead clause 3 provides that courts must have particular regard to the text of the ECHR and may have regard to the preparatory work of the ECHR (the travaux preparatoires).
 Courts may also have regard to the development under the common law of any right similar to the Convention right.

 The Bill requires the courts to act in accordance with clauses 4-8 of the Bill.